arz-c/P5/README.md

 ## Wave Game
 A web adaptation of the Java-based "Wave Game" that has its own rep on my GitHub.

+## Orbit Simulator
+A planetary motion simulator with slider for mass of the sun and time delta.
+Initial velocity of planet can be controlled in the code.

 ## WIP
 - Pong
 - 2D multiplayer simplified League of Legends